DarrachBarneveld/Project3-CodeInstitute/README.md

 1. Create a Heroku account.
 2. Sign up with a student account for credits. (optional)
-3. Once logged in select create new app.
+3. Once logged in, select create a new app.
 4. Select an app name and region.
 5. Select deployment method as connect to github.
 6. Find the repo containing the python code created with the CI template and connect it.